How to Eat What You Want In Moderation: Food HabituationOct 05, 2021

 - 6 Top tips to implement Food Habituation successfully

 WHAT IS FOOD HABITUATION - A DEFINITION

 Food habituation is a form of learning where repeated exposure to certain foods help decrease your response to them (i.e. eating).
 Essentially, you’re habituating yourself to these foods that typically elicit a strong emotional/physical response within you.
-We’re normalising the foods.
+We’re normalising the foods through repeated presentation.
 It explains why you get sick of eating the same leftovers all week and you don’t crave that dish for a long time.

 We habituate to a particular food as we give ourselves repeated exposure to it.
 This is partly because with sensory specific satiety, our senses get numbed or satisfied if they continually experience the same stimulus.
 With our taste buds, the first bite is always the best, the second a little less, etc.